gravitational/teleport/rfd/00XX-proxy-peering.md

 With these metrics we will be able to see if throughput begins to flatten as more streams are being used.
 If this does become an issue additional tcp connections will need to be created.

 ### Reverse Tunnel Agent Pool
 Changes to the reverse tunnel agent and agent pool are required to support this design.
 The existing implementation creates a connection to every proxy.
 The new impelementation will decide how many connections to create dynamically based on the `ClusterNetworkingConfig`.
-If `proxy_peering` is enabled, a single connection will be created.
-If it is not enabled a connection to every proxy will be created.
-Old agents can continue connecting to every proxy regardless of the `ClusterNetworkingConfig`.
+If the `proxy_peering` tunnel strategy is configured the agent will try to create the configured number of connections.
+If the `agent_mesh` tunnel strategy is configured then a connection to every proxy will be created.
+Old agents can continue connecting to every proxy regardless of the tunnel strategy.

-Having a single connection means that if that connection fails the agent will be unreachable until it is able to establish a new connection.
-To mitigate this the agent will support proxy initiated reconnects.
-This will work as follows:

-1. Agent has an established connection to a proxy, connection-1.
-2. Proxy sends reconnect request to the agent over connection-1.
-3. Agent establishes a new connection connection-2.
-4. Agent signals the auth server of a proxy change if applicable.
-5. Proxies receive the updated proxyID and begin connecting to the agent through new proxy.
-6. Proxy stops sending transport requests to connection-1 and closes it once drained.

-This can be used during graceful shutdowns to migrate agents off of a proxy so they remain reachable at all times.
-In the future this could be used periodically to migrate connections off of intermediate infrastrucuture like load balancers that are trying to drain connections.
+As mentioned above the `proxy_peering` tunnel strategy will have a default `agent_connection_count: 1`.
+This is more likedly to lead to unavailability to a subset of agents during network partitions and cluster upgrades.
+To help minimize this a higher `agent_connection_count` can be configured to increase the likelyhoood that an agent is reachable during these events.

+The `proxy_peering` strategy with a fixed `agent_connection_count` is an improvement over the `agent_mesh` strategy as it allows proxy servers to scale up without impacting the number of connections agents maintain.

 ### Trusted Clusters
 Leaf clusters will continue connecting to all proxies in the root cluster.
 Supporting trusted clusters would add a non-trivial amount of work and complexity to this design and provides diminishing returns.
 It is expected that trusted clusters will not be connected at the same scale as other resouces like ssh nodes and therefore will not be a big contributer to the problems we are trying to address here.